filswan/go-swan-provider/README.md

 ## Features:

-This miner tool listens to the tasks that come from Swan platform.
+This swan provider tool listens to the tasks that come from Swan platform.
 It provides the following functions:

 * Download tasks automatically using Aria2 for downloading service.
 * Import deals once download tasks completed.